Skip to main content

 • Create an app like the uploaded image.

-Example: Upload a dashboard screenshot and say: “Clone this layout as a responsive web app.”
+Upload a dashboard screenshot and say: Use this as a reference to build the my dashboard app.

 3